Extremely low frequency: Difficulties of ELF communication

-One of the difficulties posed when broadcasting in the ELF frequency range is antenna size, because the length of the antenna must be at least a substantial fraction of the length of the waves.
-For example, a 3 Hz signal has a wavelength equal to the distance electromagnetic waves travel through a given medium in one third of a second.
+One of the difficulties that is posed when broadcasting in the ELF frequency range is antenna size, because the length of the antenna must be at least a substantial fraction of the length of the waves.
+For example, a 3 Hz signal has a wavelength that is equal to the distance that electromagnetic waves travel through a given medium in one third of a second.
 When the refractive index of the medium is greater than one, ELF waves propagate slower than the speed of light in vacuum.
 As used in military applications, the wavelength is 299,792 km per second divided by 50–85 Hz, which equals around 3500–6000 km long.
-This is comparable to the Earth's diameter of around 12742 km.
-Because of this huge size requirement, to transmit internationally using ELF frequencies, the Earth itself forms a significant part of the antenna, and extremely long leads into the ground are necessary.
+This is comparable to Earth's diameter of around 12742 km.
+Because of this huge size requirement, to transmit internationally using ELF frequencies, the world itself forms a significant part of the antenna, and extremely long leads into the ground are necessary.
 Various means, such as electrical lengthening, are used to construct practical radio stations with smaller sizes.

 The United States maintained two sites: in the Chequamegon-Nicolet National Forest, Wisconsin, and in the Escanaba River State Forest, Michigan (originally named Project Sanguine, then downsized and renamed Project ELF prior to construction), until they were dismantled, beginning in late September 2004.
 Both sites used long power lines, so-called ground dipoles, as leads.
 These leads were in multiple strands ranging from 22.5 to 45 km long.
 Because of the inefficiency of this method, considerable amounts of electrical power were required to operate the system.

 Other uses

 Transmitters in the 22 Hz range are also used in pipeline maintenance, or pigging.
-The signal is generated as an alternating magnetic field, and the transmitter is mounted to, or to part of, the "pig", the cleaning device inserted into the pipe.
+The signal is generated as an alternating magnetic field, and the transmitter is mounted onto, or onto part of, the "pig", which is the cleaning device that is inserted into the pipe.
 The pig is pushed through a mostly metal pipeline.
-The ELF signal can be detected through the metal, allowing its location to be detected by receivers located outside of the pipe.
-It is used to check whether a pig has passed a certain location or to locate a stuck pig.
+The ELF signal can be detected through the metal, allowing its location to be detected by receivers that are located outside of the pipe.
+It is used to check whether a pig has passed a certain location, or to locate a stuck pig.

 Some radio hobbyists record ELF signals using antennas ranging in size from 18-inch active antennas up to several thousand feet in length taking advantage of fences, highway guard rails, and even decommissioned railroad tracks.
-They then replay them at higher speeds to more easily observe natural low-frequency fluctuations in the Earth's electromagnetic field.
+They then replay them at higher speeds to more easily observe natural low-frequency fluctuations in Earth's electromagnetic field.
 Increasing the playback speed increases the pitch, bringing the tone into the audio frequency range.

 Since the 2000s, very low frequencies have been used successfully at sea for oil geophysical prospecting.